Skip to the main content.

 [1] Constitution Act, 1982, being Schedule B to the Canada Act 1982 (U.K.), 1982, c.
 11.

-Here's an article that gives some background on how Métis Peoples came to be included in the Constitution: Harry Daniels, the Man Who Put Métis in the Constitution
+Here's an article that gives some background on how Métis Peoples came to be included in the Constitution: Harry Daniels: The Man Who Put Métis in the Constitution

-If you noticed that we use both Indigenous and Aboriginal and wondered why, here's an article that provides the background: Indigenous or Aboriginal: Which is correct?
+If you noticed that we use both Indigenous and Aboriginal and wondered why, here's an article that provides the background: Indigenous or Aboriginal: Which is Correct?

 We go into Section 35 in more detail in our Working Effectively with Indigenous Peoples® courses, available in our Self-Guided, Live-Guided and In-Person training formats.

-Featured photo: Shutterstock
+Featured photo: Unsplash

 Sign up for our Working Effectively With Indigenous Peoples Training